Quantomistro/CachedKeyv/README.md

-# ⚡ CachedKeyv
-Built on top of [Keyv](https://github.com/lukechilds/keyv), CachedKeyv uses a simple in-memory cache to store and serve data significantly faster during runtime.
+This is an extension of [Keyv](https://github.com/lukechilds/keyv).
+CachedKeyv uses a simple in-memory cache to store and serve data significantly faster during runtime.
 Actual database operations are queued up behind-the-scenes.

-## ✨ Usage

 ### Quick guide
 <hr/>